nintervik/vmWalkingKit/README.md

 13. Now, you can click on that icon once and the tool will be opened.
 You can resize the window and dock it anywhere you want as any other Maya's native window.<br/>

-14. Make sure to set the playback speed to *24 fps x 1* before starting to use the tool and that the playback is set to loop.<br/>
+14. Before starting to use the tool, ake sure to set the playback speed to *24 fps x 1* and that the playback is set to loop.<br/>

 <img src="imgs/fps_settings.png" width="900">